AjayUmasankar/SongTags/frontend/README.md

 Created with TypeScript, Sass, Babel, and Webpack!

-# Setup
+# Quick Start Frontend Development
 ```
 cd frontend
 npm install
+npm run frontendwatch
 ```

-# Workflow
-## Type Checking
+This will run the following in watch mode (will react to code changes live):
-This depends on the current configuration of tsconfig.json.
+    - Typescript type checking == `npx tsc watch`, this will use the current configuration of tsconfig.json
-Use any of the options below
-`npx tsc`
-`npx tsc watch`
-CtrlShiftB in Visual Studio Code and select tsc: watch - tsconfig.json
+    - Webpack == `npx webpack`, this will run webpack according to webpack.config.js
+        - Transpiles .ts to .js using Babel
+        - Compiles .scss to .css using Sass Loader
+        - Bundlies .js (resolves imports) into one file
+        - Moves the compiled .js and .css files to extensionbuilt/
+        - Moves the other files in extension/ to extensionbuilt/, retaining directory structure

+# Install Chrome Extension
+After compilation, you will need to manually load the unpacked extension on Google Chrome After subsequent changes and auto build completion, you need to click the refresh button on the extension using Google Chrome's Extension screens UI

-~~ ## Babel  (NOT RECOMMENDED)
+~~ # Babel Only (NOT RECOMMENDED)
 Compiles .ts and moves all files (compiled and other) into extensionbuilt/ directory.
 Does not do anything for .scss files currently wont work as import statements arent bundled and chrome will complain about using imports outside a module `npx babel extension --out-dir ./extensionbuilt --extensions ".ts" --copy-files --watch --no-copy-ignored -s` ~~

-## Build via Webpack (w/ watch mode)
-Compiles .ts (via Babel) and .scss (via Sass) files.
-Copies all files (compiled and other) into extensionbuilt/ directory, retaining directory structure `npx webpack`

-## Deploy Extension
-You will need to first load unpacked extension on Google Chrome After subsequent changes and auto build completion, you need to refresh the extension.